BSc (Hons) Ecotourism

 There are lots of exciting career options open to you when you complete this programme in Buxton.
 Undergraduate study in ecotourism will allow you to progress into the tourism sector: specialising in sustainable/responsible tourism initiatives, both in the public and private sector.
 Combining ecotourism with another pathway on the Joint Honours programme will also diversify the nature of your skills, allowing you to progress into other sectors of employment (For example: outdoor recreation, countryside management or adventure tourism).

-There is no current professional accrediting body for ecotourism, however, this course has been developed using guidelines from the Hospitality, Leisure, Sport and Tourism (HLST) Network.
+This course has been developed using guidelines from the Hospitality, Leisure, Sport and Tourism (HLST) Network.

 During the course you can make professional links with the International Tourism Society.